 Baptism Preparation Class

-- Held on the fourth Sunday of each month, excluding December.
+- Held once a month, excluding December.
 Parents are asked to attend the class prior to their child’s Baptism, preferably prior to the child’s birth.

 + First Communion